h593wang/drivingNeatly/README.md

 ### Resources Used

-- [Implementing NEAT algorithm in java] by Hydrozoa, used as a tutorial for implementation
+- [Implementing NEAT algorithm in java] by Hydrozoa, used as a tutorial for implementation, copied his NeuralNetwork.java
 - [Evolving Neural Networks through Augmenting Topologies] by Kenneth O. Stanley & Risto Miikkulainen published in The MIT Press Journals, used as an algorithm explenation and analysis
 - [MarI/O - Machine Learning for Video Games] by Sethbling for inspiration and introduction to the topic